 Sandcastles at the New Jersey shore were my playground of imagination.
 After completing my primary education in N.J., I graduated from Arizona State University with a BFA in Environmental Design with honors.
 From there, I spent most of my 20’s exploring the world with my husband for 7 years.
-I went to work at a television series set designer in Johannesburg, South Africa, and upon my return to San Francisco in 1981 I became an interior designer in the city with projects located around the Bay Area.
+I went to work as a television set designer in Johannesburg, South Africa, and upon my return to San Francisco in 1981, I became an interior designer in the city with projects located around the Bay Area.

 Narrowing down the many influences in my painting, I credit my first passion to the work of Andrew Wyeth and later in California the iconic art of the Bay Area Figurative Movement, and in particular, the work of Richard Diebenkorn.
 In 2005 I returned to fine art continuing my studies at the College of Marin, including art history, sculpture and painting.